Published on

 The 'Video’ SERPs feature is a horizontally-scrolling display of videos that appears in search engine results pages.
 It showcases a selection of videos related to the user's query, allowing them to preview and access video content directly from the search results without needing to visit video hosting platforms.

 How to appear for Videos: Work on video content that answers popular customers queries.
 For example – how to videos, product explanation videos, and product reviews.
 Ensure transcripts and timestamps are included in your videos and that the metadata is optimised.
+For more tips on video SEO, consult our guide on optimising on-site videos.

 video carousel